Table of Contents

 - Numbness in your arm (a sign of potential nerve damage)

-Sometimes anterior shoulder dislocation requires surgery – either when the shoulder cannot be relocated with simple techniques, or when there is associated damage to the nerves, tendons, and muscles of the shoulder.
-Minimally invasive shoulder surgery, such as shoulder arthroscopy, is the treatment of choice where simple measures have failed.
+Sometimes anterior dislocation requires shoulder surgery – either when the shoulder cannot be relocated with simple techniques, or when there is associated damage to the nerves, tendons, and muscles of the shoulder.

-Anterior Shoulder Dislocation X-Ray
+Anterior Dislocation Shoulder X-ray

-An x-ray is the main, and often only, investigation required to diagnose an anterior shoulder dislocation.
+An X-ray is the main, and often only, investigation required to diagnose an anterior shoulder dislocation.
 This is usually performed in the emergency room, giving your emergency medicine physician or orthopedic surgeon the ability to quickly diagnose and treat the problem without the need for more intensive tests like an MRI scan.

 In a normal shoulder, the humeral head (the ball-shaped bone at the top of the arm) fits snugly into the glenoid fossa (the socket in the shoulder blade).
-In a shoulder dislocation, the humeral head has moved out of this socket.
+In a dislocation, the humeral head has moved out of this socket.

-On an x-ray, a shoulder dislocation will appear as a gap between the humeral head and the glenoid fossa.
+On an X-ray, a shoulder dislocation will appear as a gap between the humeral head and the glenoid fossa.
 There may also be other signs of injury, such as fractures of the humeral head or the clavicle.

-Below you can see Anterior-posterior views (AP) of two shoulder X-rays, comparing a normal shoulder X-ray with an anterior dislocation.
 Here you can clearly see how the head of the humerus (the “ball”) has moved anteriorly (forwards) and no longer sits nicely against the glenoid fossa (the “socket”).

 Posterior Shoulder Dislocation